Olin D. Johnston

-Olin DeWitt Talmadge Johnston (November 9, 1896 – April 20, 1965) was an American politician from the US state of South Carolina.
-He served as the 98th governor of South Carolina, 1935–1939 and 1943–1945, and represented the state in the United States Senate from 1945 until his death from pneumonia in Columbia, South Carolina in 1965.
+Olin DeWitt Talmadge Johnston (November 9, 1896 – April 18, 1965) was an American politician from the US state of South Carolina.
+He served as the 98th governor of South Carolina, from 1935 to 1939 and again from 1943 to 1945.
+He represented the state in the United States Senate from 1945 until his death from pneumonia in Columbia, South Carolina in 1965.
+He has become infamously remembered for denying clemency to George Stinney, a 14 year-old African American boy who was wrongfully sentenced to death in 1944 after a trial that lasted for one single day, a conviction overturned 70 years later.

 Early life

 Johnston was born near Honea Path, South Carolina in Anderson County.
 His family maintained a farm and worked in the Chiquola Manufacturing Company's textile mill.
 Johnston's youth was divided between schooling, work on the farm, and work in the mill.
 He could attend school only while the family was on the farm, usually in the summer.
 Johnston eventually enrolled in the Textile Industrial Institute, now Spartanburg Methodist College, in Spartanburg and here Johnston earned his high school diploma in thirteen months, graduating in 1915.
 He entered Wofford College in the fall of 1915, where he worked his way through school by holding a variety of jobs, but his studies were interrupted by service in the United States Army during World War I.